wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

 ### Add more agent nodes

-You can add more agent nodes by creating a new stack by using the [advanced-priv-agent.json]() or [advanced-pub-agent.json]() templates.
+You can add more agent nodes by creating a new stack by using the [private agent](https://downloads.dcos.io/dcos/EarlyAccess/commit/14509fe1e7899f439527fb39867194c7a425c771/cloudformation/advanced-priv-agent.json) or [public agent](https://downloads.dcos.io/dcos/EarlyAccess/commit/14509fe1e7899f439527fb39867194c7a425c771/cloudformation/advanced-pub-agent.json) templates.
 These templates create agents which are then attached to the `PrivateAgentStack` or `PublicAgentStack` as a part of an AutoScalingGroup.

 Use the output values from the `zen.sh` script and your Master and Infra stacks.
 These new agent nodes will automatically be added to your DC/OS cluster.